liuzhenyu-yyy/Chaotic-Model-for-Insulin-Glucose-System/README.md

-# Chaotic Model for Insulin Glucose System
+# Chaotic Model for Insulin-Glucose System
  A chaotic model for the insulin-glucose regulatory system.
 Using this model, we could mimic several common metabolic disorders related to the system and identify key parameters responsible for the initiation of these disease.

 ## Description